nezaj/instant-llm-test/guides/004_perms.md

 - **Expressive**: Based on CEL (Common Expression Language)
 - **Flexible**: Allows referencing relations and user properties
 - **Code-First**: Can be defined in code or through the dashboard
-- **Secure by Default**: When properly configured, ensures data is only accessible to authorized users

 ## Setting Up Permissions